 Each Investor receives monthly distribution statements (found online).

-Primewests open-ended property Fund, offers Investors the opportunity to withdraw their investment monthly, on a limited basis, subject to the terms outlined in the Information Memorandum (IM).
+The Fund offers Investors the opportunity to withdraw their investment monthly, on a limited basis, subject to Fund liquidity and the terms outlined in the PDS .

-You can transfer your units in PPIF Fund via an off-market transfer with another investing entity.
-In order to complete a transfer please read the transfer form available from our Automic Investor website for detailed instructions.
+You can transfer your units in the Fund via an off-market transfer with another investing entity.
+In order to complete a transfer please read the transfer form available from our Investor Portal for detailed instructions.
 Primewest cannot guarantee or facilitate the transfer of units.

 You must have someone certify the copies you send to us.
 The following people can certify documents.

 - a Notary public (for the purposes of the Statutory Declaration Regulations 1993)

 - an agent of the Australian Postal Corporation who is in charge of an office supplying postal services to the public